TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

 ### flex-grow

-`flex-grow` expects a single number as it's value, and that number is used as the flex-item's "growth factor".
+`flex-grow` expects a single number as its value, and that number is used as the flex-item's "growth factor".
 When we applied `flex: 1` to every div inside our container, we were telling every div to grow the same amount.
 The result of this is that every div ends up the exact same size.
-If we instead add `flex: 2` to just one of the divs, then that div would grow 2x the size of the others.
+If we instead add `flex: 2` to just one of the divs, then that div would grow to 2x the size of the others.

 In the following example the `flex` shorthand has values for `flex-shrink` and `flex-basis` specified with their default values.